Geometric interpretation of quantitative instability: The fastest shrinking geodesic

 Second, assume by contradiction that $f$ attains its minimum on $B(x,s)$ at two points $y_1,y_2$.
 Since $M$ is a $CAT(0)$ space, it follows that the midpoint $y_3$ of $y_1$ and $y_2$ satisfies $d(y_3, x) < s$.
 Since $f$ is convex it follows that $f(y_3) \le f(y_2) = f(y_1)$.
 This implies that $y_3$ is another points in which $f$ attains a minimum, with $d(y_3, x) < s$.
 A contradiction to the previous discussion. \end{proof}

 Fix a convex, unbounded from below, function $f:M\to \RR$.

 \begin{de}[Minimizing points of $f$ in balls] For any $s>0$ denote by $x_s$ the point which minimizes $f$ on $B(o,s)$.
 By Lemma \ref{lem: x_s exists and unique} the point $x_s$ is uniquely defined and satisfy $d(o, x_s) = s$.
 In particular, this definition implies $x_0=o$.
-Denote by $\gamma_s:[0,s]\to M$ the geodesic connecting $o$ and $x_s$. \end{de} \begin{de} We say that $f$ is \emph{decreasing linearly} if \end{de}
+Denote by $\gamma_s:[0,s]\to M$ the geodesic connecting $o$ and $x_s$. \end{de}